The Top 6 Dental Embezzlement Red Flags

 Let’s say you are convinced your employee “living beyond their means” and you are unable to find a reasonable explanation to account it; then there is a 40% chance that your employee’s enhanced lifestyle is the result of them stealing from you.

-Fraud experts also report that in 20% of embezzlement cases, the perpetrator displayed “control issues”, or a willingness to share duties.
+Fraud experts also report that in 20% of embezzlement cases, the perpetrator displayed “control issues”, or an unwillingness to share duties.

-If you have an employee like this, there is a 20% chance that your employee’s behavior is a result the employee’s desire to “keep control” of things like the practice software and practice accounting for fear that you may uncover the theft.
+If you have a employee like this, then there is a 20% chance that your employee’s control freakishness is driven by behavior is a result the employee’s desire to “keep control” of things like the practice software and practice accounting for fear that you may uncover the theft.

 Conversely, there’s an 80% chance that the employee’s behavior is linked to something else.
-Maybe the employee is OCD, or trying to conceal sloppy work, or hiding an unfavorable practice statistic that will reflect poorly on their performance.
+Perhaps the employee is naturally OCD (like me) or trying to conceal their sloppy work that if discovered, would reflect poorly on their job performance.

-At least one of these red flags are found in 85% of dental embezzlement cases.
+At least one TOP 6 red flag was found in 85% of dental embezzlement cases.

 - Living beyond means – 40% of cases